I loved being a Girl Scout. I loved the camaraderie, the empowerment, the outdoorsy activities, and — as a Type A, goal oriented person — I

 Chances are this behavior will not be a surprise to you — they will give you plenty of doses of this at home before they ever test these moves out in public — but the deep burning shame you feel as they do so will be entirely new.

 Living through that one earns you a badge, my dear.

 How will you know when it happens?
 Oh, you'll know.
 You'll know because your child will get

 close to a meltdown and then the obvious crisis will have been averted.
 Averting a tantrum takes some serious mom-skills and those skills definitely deserve a badge.
 And the skills required to avert a tantrum are hard-won.
 It means you've lived through many tantrums to know what triggers your kid and what soothes your kid and you know your kid well enough to navigate all those very difficult factors.
 Well played, ma'am.
-Alliance Images/Shutterstock
+First Vacation With Baby Alliance Images/Shutterstock

 Learning how to vacation as a parent is actually really, really hard, practically and emotionally, and if you can get through it then Gold Star for you!

 What makes it hard?
 First of all, packing for a child is

 tough, both because they have a lot of stuff and because forgetting any number of those items can be disastrous.
 Like, if you forget your little one's beloved blanket?
 Woe to you, madam.
 But even if you remember everything, children are creatures of habit, so figuring out how to make them feel at home someplace else, especially when they're so out of their routine, can be really difficult.
 And then there's your own concept of vacation, which has to be completely re-calibrated.
 It's not that it can't be fun or even relaxing, but you're going to have to find the fun and relaxation in new ways, because snoozing on a beach just isn't an option with a kid in tow.
 First Night Away From Child